GeMiNiOranGe/AccountManagement/README.md

 ```

 ### Main functions
-A few key functions to handle in the source code
+Some key functions to handle in source code and define methods in classes